 A garbage disposal can only handle a certain size of particles.
 Big pieces of food can clog the disposal and overwork the motor.
 This can stress the motor and damage some of the moving drive parts of the disposal.

 If a garbage disposal is not run for an extended period of time then the parts can freeze in place, corrode, or rust.
-This can severely decrease the lifespan of the disposal.
-Disposals should be run each day, even with nothing inside, to keep it working.
+This can severely decrease the lifespan of the garbage disposal.
+Garbage disposals should be run each day, even with nothing inside, to keep it working.

 There are some common wastes that should not be put into the garbage disposal.
 If you make a habit out of putting them in the garbage disposal it will be harmful and eventually destroy the unit or clog the system.
 A few things that should never be put into a garbage disposal: